NFSA/python-mfclient/README.md

         connection.close()

 ```
-  - 4) Secure identity token can be used to authenticate with Mediaflux server (if applicable).
+  - 4) Secure identity token can also be used to authenticate with Mediaflux server.
 See example below:

 ```python